privateprep/coding-space-website/src/pages/programs/experiential-programs.md

 templateKey: programs
 title: Experiential Programs
 titleColor: "#264548"
+seo:
+  title: Experiential Programs
-description: From supportive, female-identifying coding environments to our STEM Leadership and High School Accelerator programs, our GirlCode and teen programs meet student needs inside the classroom and beyond, creating a community of coders and friendships that last.
+  seo_description: From supportive, female-identifying coding environments to our STEM Leadership and High School Accelerator programs, our GirlCode and teen programs meet student needs inside the classroom and beyond, creating a community of coders and friendships that last.